James Conner Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Matchup vs. Green Bay

-- In his only career matchups, Conner had zero rushing yards versus the Packers, 47.5 fewer than his over/under in Thursday's game.
+- In his single career matchups, Conner put up zero rushing yards versus the Packers, 46.5 fewer than his over/under in Thursday's game.

 - Conner did not have a touchdown run in that matchup against the Packers.